With Colorado real estate in high demand, local housing markets are experiencing a shortage in inventory for resale.

 This simplifies the building process for the buyers and is often the far more cost-effective route to building a new home.

 Production builders and developers usually purchase entire tracts of land and divide the land into lots of various sizes.
 So the buyer typically doesn’t know how much the production builder paid for each lot.
-And because of the pre-planned nature of production builders, buyers have few choices with regard to lot size.
+And because of the pre-planned nature of production builders, buyers have few choices concerning lot size.
 They simply choose one of the available lots provided by the production builder.

 All of this pre-planning means the buyers don’t have to spend any time thinking about the cost of the land and how it relates to the total cost of the build.
 The production builders have already taken care of that.

-Some buyers will prefer to build a custom home rather than buy a production builder’s package.
+Some buyers prefer building a custom home rather than buying a production builder’s package.
 The most common reasons for choosing the custom home route are:

 Choosing to build a custom home raises the question of how to evaluate the cost of the lot compared to the total project cost.